Magica-Chen/gptp_multi_output/README.md

 # gptp_multi_output
-This package is used to implement multivariate Gaussian process regression (MV-GPR) and multivariate Student-t process regression (MV-TPR).
-NOTE: This code is proof-of-concept, not optimized for speed.
+This toolkit is used to implement multivariate Gaussian process regression (MV-GPR) and multivariate Student-t process regression (MV-TPR).

-This package is based on GPML Matlab Code http://www.gaussianprocess.org/gpml/code/matlab/doc/
+## Code structure
 The main function is gptp_general.m.
 There are four useful sub-functions, gp_solve_gpml.m, tp_solve_gpml.m, mvgp_solve_gpml.m, mvtp_solve_gpml.m
 These four functions are used to solve GPR, TPR, MV-GPR and MV-TPR, respectively.

+## Note
+This tookkit is based on GPML Matlab Code http://www.gaussianprocess.org/gpml/code/matlab/doc/, version 3.6.

+covSEiso and covSEard are used as default covariance function.
+More covariance functions can be selected in the GPML Code toolbox.

 covSEiso.m, covSEard.m and sq_dist.m are collected from GPML Matlab Code.

 nu_init.m, Omega_init.m, SE_init.m are used to initialise parameter nu (in TPR and MV-TPR), Omega(in MV-GPR and MV-TPR), and hyperparameters in the specific kernel.
 Actually, the initial hyperparameters play an important role in the performance of regression.
 If possible, you can write your own initialisation function.

-covSEiso and covSEard are used as default covariance function.
-More covariance functions can be selected in the GPML Code toolbox.

 Notice: if the covariance function is changed, do not forget to replace SE_init.m by the corresponding kernel initialation function.